 First, wash the broccoli and cut it into florets that are sized to your liking.
 I prefer mine on the smaller size so that you can easily pick up each one with a fork, but feel free to chop larger pieces if you'd like.
 The cooking time will be the same either way.

-Pro tip: If you don't have a steamer insert, add the broccoli directly to the water, cover and boil for about 5 minutes or until bright green, and then drain.
+Pro tip: If you don't have a steamer basket, add the broccoli directly to the water, cover and boil for about 5 minutes or until bright green, and then drain.

-To make steamed broccoli in the microwave, place the broccoli and a couple tablespoons of water in a covered, microwave-safe dish and cook on high for 2-4 minutes depending on the power of your microwave.
+To make steamed broccoli in the microwave, place the broccoli and 2 tablespoons of water in a covered microwave-safe dish.
+Cook on high for 2-4 minutes depending on the power of your microwave.
 Be careful when removing the dish and cover after steaming as they will both be hot!

-Lastly, place the broccoli into a large mixing bowl, add a little butter (or oil) and salt and pepper, and toss to coat.
+Lastly, place the broccoli into a large mixing bowl and add a little butter (or oil) and salt & pepper.
+Give it a good toss to coat well.

 📋 Substitutions

-As written this recipe is gluten-free and vegetarian.
+As written this butter steamed broccoli recipe is gluten-free and vegetarian.
 Feel free to substitute olive oil for butter to make it vegan and dairy-free.

 📖 Variations